serhanelmali/nasa-media-library-search/README.md

 # Nasa Media Library Search

-An app that makes users enable to search and see detailed view in NASA media library.
+An app that enables users to search NASA's media library and see detailed views.

 **Tech Stack:**